malnaanah/coleeg/README.md

 Coleeg is an open-source initiative for facilitating EEG signal classification using neural networks.

 ## How to install Coleeg to your google drive
-  1- From Coleeg github site (https://github.com/malnaanah/coleeg) download the release containing the latest version (currently Coleeg3.1)
+  1- From Coleeg github site (https://github.com/malnaanah/coleeg) download Coleeg3.1.zip and extract it.

-  2- Copy Coleeg folder (currently Coleeg3.1) to the root of your google drive.
+  2- Copy Coleeg3.1 folder to the root of your google drive.

-  3- Run the Colab notebook named RunColeeg.ipynb which is inside Coleeg folder.
+  3- Run the Colab notebook named RunColeeg.ipynb which is inside Coleeg3.1 folder.

   4- Grant permissions for the notebook to enable its access your google drive.